 Creative Health CIC has a board of Directors who oversee the work of the company.
 Each Director brings a wealth of experience and their distinct roles maximise their backgrounds, knowledge and personal skills.

-Our Creative Producers are vital to the work that we do.
+Our team of Associates are vital to the work that we do.
 Their role involves working with commissioners, partner organisations and artists to develop, project manage and evaluate arts and health projects.
 They provide the creative vision for our work, researching and shaping projects and, working alongside a range of artists and groups, keep everyone moving in the same direction to ensure quality at each stage of a project.
-Our Creative Producers communicate with everyone involved and invested in a project, facilitating connections and relationships and bringing artists and participants together to make the work happen.

 Kim has worked in community arts since 1989 after being told to ignore a disabled man in a writing class ‘because he won’t have anything to say’… She has developed and delivered dozens of projects for Walsall’s Creative Development Team as well as other local authorities across the Midlands.
 Her ‘naïve’ early work in the previously uncharted waters of arts and health made her realise the incredible potential there and inspired her to develop better practice and a keen interest in social marketing.
 Kim is a published creative writer and award winning journalist, with a parallel career as a performer.
 She still travels Europe as a singer and recording artist.
 Alongside music her favourite pastime is catching up with the creative careers and ideas of her grown-up children who continue to inspire and motivate her on a daily basis.